-50,000 (50,000) equity shares of Rs.10 (Rs.10) each a) Reconciliation of equity shares outstanding at the beginning and at the end of the reporting period:
+a) Reconciliation of equity shares outstanding at the beginning and at the end of the reporting period:

-nciliation of equity shares outstanding at the As at March 31, 2022 As at March 31, 2021 Particulars Number (₹ in Lakh) Number (₹ in Lakh) Number of shares outstanding at the beginning of the year 50,000 5.00 50,000 5.00 Number of shares outstanding at the end of 50.000 5.00 50,000 5.0 b) Terms/rights attached to equity shares:
+• As at M arch 31, 2022 As at I March 31, 2021 Number of charge autota I Number (₹ in Lacs) Number (₹ in Lacs) Number of shares outstanding at the end of the year 50,000 5.00 50,000 5.00 Number of shares outstanding at the end of the year 50,000 5.00 50,000 5.00 b) Terms/rights attached to equity shares

-The Company has only one class of equity share having a par value of Rs.
-10 per share.
+The Company has only one class of equity share having a par value of ₹ 10 per share.
 Each shareholder of equity shares is entitled to one vote per share.
 The Company declares and pays dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by each shareholder.

-c) Shares held by the fellow subsidiary of holding Company:
+c) Shares held by the holding Company, TARC Limited (formerly known as Anant Raj Global Limited):